bashup/jqmd/README.md

   Both YAML and JSON blocks can contain **jq string interpolation expressions**, denoted by ``\( )``.
 For example, a JSON block containing ``{ "foo": "\(env.BAR)"}`` will cause jq to insert the contents of the environment variable `BAR` into the data structure at the appropriate point.
 (Note that this means that if you have a backslash before a `(` in your YAML blocks and you *don't* want it to be treated as interpolation, you will need to add an extra backslash in front of it.)

   (In addition, `json` blocks do not have to be valid JSON: they can actually contain arbitrary jq expressions.
-The only real difference between a `json` block and a `jq` block is that it's automatically wrapped in a call to `jqmd_data()`.)
+The only real difference between a `json` block and a `jq` block is that it's automatically wrapped in a call to `jqmd::data()`.)

 (As with `mdsh`, you can extend the above list by defining appropriate hook functions in `mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)